Alejandro Lancho

 About

-From October 2021, I am a Marie Curie postdoctoral fellow.
+From October 2021 to June 2024, I was a Marie Curie postdoctoral fellow.
 From October 2021 to September 2023 I worked at the MIT under the supervision of Prof. Yury Polyanskiy.
-I am now working at the Universidad Carlos III de Madrid, Spain, under the supervision of Prof. Tobias Koch.
-The main objective of this Marie Curie project is to make progress on the study of the fundamental limits and tradeoffs of the asynchronous massive connectivity problem from an information-theoretic perspective, focusing on computationally tractable bounds, approximations, and transmission schemes.
+From October 2023 I am with the Universidad Carlos III de Madrid, Spain, where I am a Cesar Nombela Research Fellow (Atracción de Talento from the Community of Madrid Program).

 Research interests